-Important: When prompted with the option to start Spectrum[TM] Technology Platform after the installation, you must disable this option so that the database does not start automatically when the installation completes.
+Important: When prompted with the option to start SpectrumTM Technology Platform after the installation, you must disable this option so that the database does not start automatically when the installation completes.

-- 5. After the upgrade is complete, the configuration database starts up automatically.
-Verify that the configuration database is fully started before continuing by opening the log file SpectrumInstallationLocation\Database\repository\logs\wrapper.log and looking for the message Started. - 6.
-Stop the configuration repository.
+5. After the upgrade is complete, the configuration database starts up automatically.
+Verify that the configuration database is fully started before continuing by opening the log file SpectrumInstallationLocation\Database\repository\logs\wrapper.log and looking for the message Started.